cpjobling/eg-247-textbook/README.md

 Here are some highlights:

-* All course content is written in markdown and Jupyter Notebooks, stored in `notebooks/`
+* All course content is written in markdown and Jupyter Notebooks, stored in `content/`
-* This site comes packaged with helper scripts to convert these into Jekyll pages (in `scripts/`)
 * Pages can have [Binder](https://mybinder.org) or JupyterHub links automatically added for interactivity.
 * The website itself is based on Jekyll, and is highly extensible and can be freely-hosted on GitHub.